nash-md/twilio-contact-center/README.md

 # Installation

-Before you start the install, you’ll need the following variables from the Twilio Account Portal.
 If you haven't used Twilio before, welcome!
 You'll need to [Sign up for a Twilio account](https://www.twilio.com/try-twilio).

 We recommend you create a separate project within Twilio and install this app using that project.

 **Note:** It is recommended that you have an upgraded Twilio account to fully experience this demo.

+## Configuration Variables

+Before you start the install, you’ll need to collect the following variables from the Twilio Account Portal.

+- `TWILIO_ACCOUNT_SID`
+- `TWILIO_AUTH_TOKEN`
+- `TWILIO_WORKSPACE_SID`

 * For Account SID and Auth Token please click here:  https://www.twilio.com/console
 * Buy a phone number or use an existing one (the application will configure the number for you later)
 * Create a new Twilio [TaskRouter Workspace](https://www.twilio.com/user/account/taskrouter/workspaces) and select the custom template.

+* For Twilio API Key SID and Twilio API Key Secret, click here: https://www.twilio.com/console/dev-tools/api-keys

+- `TWILIO_API_KEY_SID`
+- `TWILIO_API_KEY_SECRET`

+For web chat you need to set Twilio Programmable Chat environment variables:

+- `TWILIO_CHAT_SERVICE_SID`

+* For creating a new Chat Services or re-using an existing one, click here: https://www.twilio.com/console/chat/services

 The agent UI does not support handling of multiple tasks simultaneously, hence all tasks are routed on the same task channel with capacity of one simultaneous task.
 For more details please check [TaskRouter Multitasking](https://www.twilio.com/docs/taskrouter/multitasking)

-* For creating a new Chat Services or re-using an existing one, click here: https://www.twilio.com/console/chat/services
-* For Twilio API Key SID and Twilio API Key Secret, click here: https://www.twilio.com/console/dev-tools/api-keys
 * For outbound calls enable AGENT CONFERENCE setting, click here: https://www.twilio.com/console/voice/conferences/settings

 ## Terraform Install - Heroku